Skip to main content

 We can also create our custom exception and handle the exception by using the try-except block.

 So, how will it work?
-Instead of throwing the exception and terminating the program, it will display the error message that we have provided.
+Instead of throwing the exception and terminating the program, it will display the error message we provided.

 value = 2_000